faisalmaalak/python-projects/README.md

-# python-projects
-some amazing python projects
+# python mini projects

-here you can find some interestin python prorects and ideas to work o with your code skills. stay tuned
+Here You will find mini Python codes for automation tasks and data flows